 If you’re going to a conference don’t forget:

 I carry a charging station whenever I have a bag with me.
 The main items are a spare battery (handy for on the plane) and charging cables.
-This is all you need because usually there’ll be a USB socket in the back of the TV.
-However I love the design of the Mu classic and the phone charges much quicker from a wall socket.
-I tend to think that an adaptor is not worth the added hassle but perhaps Mu can change my mind.
+I love the design of the Mu classic for when I’m in the UK but prefer to use a European or US charger (instead of taking an adapter) when abroad.
 I also include a small torch for blackouts.

 A good wash bag should be light and adapt to the contents.
 There’s no point having a bulky item of luggage that is only half full.
 I pack the following:

 - Toothbrush (don’t forget a cover).

 - Travel size toothpaste